aurion-codes/SecurityAudit/README.md

 <b>Disaster recovery plans</b>: Needs to be implemented; High priority
-Corrective; business continuity to ensure systems are able to run in the event of an incident/there is limited to no loss of productivity downtime/impact to system components, including: computer room environment (air conditioning, power supply, etc.); hardware (servers, employee equipment); connectivity (internal network, wireless); applications (email, electronic data); data and restoration
+Corrective; business continuity to ensure systems are able to run in the event of an incident/there is limited to no loss of productivity downtime/impact to system components

 <b>Password policies</b>: Need to be implemented; High priority
 Preventative; establish password strength rules to improve security/reduce likelihood of account compromise through brute force or dictionary attack techniques